Virginia Frank Memorial Writing Contest

-- Students must be in 5th to 8th Grade and live in Douglas or Sarpy County.
+- Students must be in 5th to 8th grade and live in Douglas or Sarpy counties.

 - Students may be enrolled in public, private, parochial or home school.

 - Stories must be typed and no longer than 750 words.

 - Entries must be original fiction featuring a character from a book you have enjoyed and read on your own.
 Identify the book and author from which your character originated in the title or subtitle of your story.

 - Only one entry per contestant will be accepted.